and Contemporary Perspectives

 31st Novembertagung on the History and Philosophy of Mathematics

 This year, the conference was hosted by Humboldt-Universität zu Berlin, Germany from November 26th–28th 2020 on the topic of Axiomatics: Ancient and Contemporary Perspectives.
 Due to the COVID-19 pandemic, it took place online.

 The conference was organised by Paul Hasselkuß (Universität Düsseldorf), Tiago Hirth (Ciências ULisboa), Deborah Kant (Universität Konstanz), Deniz Sarikaya (Universität Hamburg), Tobias Schütz (Universität Mainz), Anna Kiel Steensen (ETH Zurich), and Benjamin Wilck (Humboldt-Universität zu Berlin).

-This event is hosted by the Research Training Group Philosophy, Science and the Sciences of Humboldt-Universität zu Berlin and generously supported by the Chair for Logic and Philosophy of Language of the Department of Philosophy of Humboldt-Universität zu Berlin, the GDR 3398 “Histoire des mathématiques”, the German Society for Philosophy of Science (GWP), the International Commission on the History of Mathematics (ICHM), the British Society for the History of Mathematics (BSHM), and the Ludus association.
+This event was hosted by the Research Training Group Philosophy, Science and the Sciences of Humboldt-Universität zu Berlin and generously supported by the Chair for Logic and Philosophy of Language of the Department of Philosophy of Humboldt-Universität zu Berlin, the GDR 3398 “Histoire des mathématiques”, the German Society for Philosophy of Science (GWP), the International Commission on the History of Mathematics (ICHM), the British Society for the History of Mathematics (BSHM), and the Ludus association and the Schimank – Foundation.